-Can our church embed Emu videos into their online service during the Covid-19 lockdown?We're keen to equip the church to sing the word of Christ together despite social distancing measures across the globe.
-With that in mind, we're happy for you to embed our videos, and have been making song leading videos for that specific purpose, which you can download for free (or donating any amount that you choose).
+Can our church embed Emu videos into their online service?We're happy for you to embed our videos, and have been making song leading videos for that specific purpose, which you can download for free (or donating any amount that you choose).
 Please ensure that the appropriate copyright information (song title, composer/s, Emu Music, copyright date, and CCLI No.) is shown at some point in the video.
 We also recommend tagging the video with this information within its metadata to help make the song identifiable.
 A link to our YouTube channel in the video description would also be greatly appreciated.

 A number of social media platforms such as YouTube/Instagram/Facebook already allow you to livestream songs by Emu song writers.
 (Click here for more info).
 If performing our songs on these platforms, please ensure that the appropriate copyright information (song title, composer/s, Emu Music, copyright date, and CCLI No.) is shown at some point in the livestream.
 We also recommend tagging the video with this information within its metadata to help make the music identifiable.

 We would also recommend CCLI's Streaming License which gives cover for a broad range of platforms and the ability to project lyrics etc. The scope of what this licence covers varies from country to country so please read the fine print!

 In most cases, social media platforms and CCLI will not allow the re-streaming of licensed songs.
 (This is essentially posting a cover of a song which requires the song owner's permission via a mechanical licence.)
 For the current time, Emu (on behalf of its composers) is allowing you to use and keep our songs available on post live-streamed and pre-recorded services.
 However, please note that we have no control over YouTube (for example) deciding to remove a song you post.